hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step7.md

 `cat ruby-example.yaml`{{execute}}

 Notice at the top the manifest Kind is _Function_.
 Function is not part of the core set of Kubernetes Kinds.
 Instead this Kind is an extension added by the Kubeless framework.
-This illustrates the extensibility of Kubernetes to allow anyone to add their own extensions to the Kubernetes API.
+This illustrates the extensibility of Kubernetes to allow custom extensions to the Kubernetes API.
 The Kubernetes feature of custom resource definitions (CRDs) permits this solution.
 To see the CRDs that Kubeless has added run this

 `kubectl get crds --namespace kubeless`{{execute}}